NikhilSharma07/Text-Detection-System-using-EasyOCR/README.md

 # Text-Detection-System-using-EasyOCR
 Text detection from images using EasyOCR and convert the text into desired language using google translator.
-– Tools: EasyOCR, Google Translator, Python Imaging Library
+– Tools: EasyOCR, Google Translator, Python Imaging